ARTSCONNECTION IS IN RESIDENCE ON GOVERNORS ISLAND

 [EVENT]

-Music – HANDMADE FOR KIDS presents Music and Words for the Young in Everyone, a concert for children and adults of all ages featuring Ruben Gonzalez, Alda Reuter, and Benjamin Perez Hidalgo.
+MUSIC – HANDMADE FOR KIDS presents Music and Words for the Young in Everyone, a concert for children and adults of all ages featuring Ruben Gonzalez, Alda Reuter, and Benjamin Perez Hidalgo.

 Public event: Saturday, July 1 | 3:00 pm